CryptoLabInc/ckksorg1659181/_pages/home.md

 This page hosts resources on the CKKS Fully Homomorphic Encryption Scheme.

 **About FHE**: Fully Homomorphic Encryption (FHE) allows anyone to arbitrarily process encrypted data without ever having to decrypt it.
-Only the secret key holder can decrypt it.
+Only the secret key holder can decrypt.

 **About CKKS**: CKKS is a prominent FHE scheme that natively processes real-valued and complex-valued data.
-For example, it is a good fit for training and inference in machine learning while preserving data confidentiality.
+It is a good fit for training and inference in machine learning while preserving data confidentiality.